Designing Your RF PCB StackupBy ZM Peterson • Dec 5, 2019

 An example RF PCB with strong isolation.

-With your stackup being so critical to passing EMI checks, you should start by considering the number of layers you need, and then determine how to arrange them so that you prevent EMI problems.
+With your stackup being so critical to passing EMI checks and ensuring RF signal integrity, you should start by considering the number of layers you need, and then determine how to arrange them so that you prevent EMI problems while ensuring a target impedance is met with your chosen routing style.
 Low layer count boards are most likely going to be unacceptable in an RF PCB.
 At minimum, you will need to use a higher layer count board in order to provide sufficient room for power, ground, and signal layers.

 A basic 6-layer stackup is shown in the image below.
-This stackup provides routing on the outer surface layers, and the plane layers will provide shielding between signal layers.
+Note that the dielectric layer supporting RF routing can be a low-loss PTFE laminate.
+This stackup provides controlled impedance routing on the outer surface layers, and the plane layers will provide shielding between signal layers.
 In addition, the power and ground planes are placed adjacent on the same side of the core.
-This provides significant decoupling and high interplane capacitance.
+This will provide greater decoupling than in a 4-layer PCB thanks to the higher interplane capacitance.
 The ground planes should also be linked with stitching vias to provide a consistent reference potential throughout the board.

 Basic 6-layer RF PCB stackup in Altium Designer.